-Upon application or on its own initiative, the Secretary will determine whether a natural condition of a water should be approved as a site-specific water quality criterion.
-Before he or she approves a site-specific water quality criterion for a natural condition, the Secretary must find that the natural condition will fully protect existing and designated uses and ensure the protection of aquatic life.
+Upon application or on the secretary's own initiative, the secretary will determine whether a natural condition of a water should be approved as a site-specific water quality criterion.
+Before he or she approves a site-specific water quality criterion for a natural condition, the secretary must find that the natural condition will fully protect existing and designated uses and ensure the protection of aquatic life.
 If a natural condition of a water varies with time, the natural condition will be determined to be the actual natural condition of the water measured prior to or concurrent with discharge or operation.
-The Secretary will, in his or her discretion, determine a natural condition for one or more seasonal or shorter periods to reflect variable ambient conditions; and require additional or continuing monitoring of natural conditions.
+The secretary will, in the secretary's discretion, determine a natural condition for one or more seasonal or shorter periods to reflect variable ambient conditions and require additional or continuing monitoring of natural conditions.

-An application for a site-specific criterion to be established on the basis of natural conditions shall be filed with the Secretary and shall include the following information:
+An application for a site-specific criterion to be established on the basis of natural conditions shall be filed with the secretary and shall include the following information:

 - 7.2.c.4.A.
-A U.S.G.S.
-7.5 minute map showing the stream segment affected and showing all existing discharge points and proposed discharge point; - 7.2.c.4.B.
+A Unites States Geological Survey (USGS) 7.5 minute map showing the stream segment affected and showing all existing discharge points and proposed discharge point; - 7.2.c.4.B.
 The alphanumeric code of the affected stream, if known; - 7.2.c.4.C.
 Water quality data for the stream or stream segment.
-Where adequate data are unavailable, additional studies may be required by the Secretary; - 7.2.c.4.D.
-General land uses (e.g. mining, agricultural, recreation, residential, commercial, industrial, etc.) as well as specific land uses adjacent to the waters for the affected segment or stream; - 7.2.c.4.E.
+Where adequate data is unavailable, the secretary may require additional studies - 7.2.c.4.D.
+General land uses (e.g. mining, agricultural, recreational, residential, commercial, industrial, etc.) as well as specific land uses adjacent to the waters for the affected segment or stream; - 7.2.c.4.E.
 The existing and designated uses of the receiving waters into which the segment in question discharges and the location where those downstream uses begin to occur; - 7.2.c.4.F.
-General physical characteristics of the stream segment, including, but not limited to width, depth, bottom composition and slope; - 7.2.c.4.G.
+General physical characteristics of the stream segment, including, but not limited to width, depth, bottom composition, and slope; - 7.2.c.4.G.
 Conclusive information and data of the source of the natural condition that causes the stream to exceed the water quality standard for the criterion at issue. - 7.2.c.4.H.
-The average flow rate in the segment and the amount of flow at a designated control point and a statement regarding whether the flow of the stream is ephemeral, intermittent or perennial; - 7.2.c.4.I.
-An assessment of aquatic life in the stream or stream segment in question and in the adjacent upstream and downstream segments; and - 7.2.c.4.J.
-Any additional information or data that the Secretary deems necessary to make a decision on the application.
+The average flow rate in the segment and the amount of flow at a designated control point and a statement regarding whether the flow of the stream is ephemeral, intermittent or perennial; - 7.2.c.4 I. An assessment of aquatic life in the stream or stream segment in question and in the adjacent upstream and downstream segments; and - 7.2.e.4.J.
+Any additional information or data that the secretary deems necessary to make a decision on the application.